WigandKo/Efficient-Object-Detection-under-constrained-Resources/README.md

 # Efficient-Object-Detection-under-constrained-Resources

+The repository contains the script and files for the thesis: Efficient-Object-Detection-under-constrained-Resources.

+The thesis implements a fully supported process to deploy object detection models on the microcontroller.
+With TensorFlow and X-Cube-AI as frameworks, the process allows to design, train, and deploy object detection models on the microcontroller.
+Furthermore, the networks MobileNetV2 and MCUNet are employed as YOLOv3 backbones.
+The YOLOv3 models achieve an mAP of 45.16\% for MobileNetV2 and 48.87\% for MCUNet on the Pascal VOC dataset.

+`test`

 | Network  | #Params | peak SRAM  | Epochs | mAP  | Latency |
 | ----- | ----- |------- | ----- |------- | ----- |
 |MbV2-r-w1.0-r224-D | 3.75M | 1.2MB | 145 | 44.24% | - |